 John George Aulesbrook Kitchen (1869 – 1940)

-He collaborated with Isaac Storey in 1910 to build an annular-winged aeroplane at Middleton Sands, Heysham, powered by a 50hp Gnome like Waterbird – it is Kitchen in the photograph opposite watching Waterbird.
-Also, in 1911 he patented a pair of wheel-shaped floats with rubber rims attached to a transverse leaf-sprung undercarriage.
+In 1911, he patented a pair of wheel-shaped floats with rubber rims attached to a transverse leaf-sprung undercarriage.
 When alighting on water, the watertight disc wheels would be in the horizontal position, but by operating two cranked levers, a seaplane would be transformed into a landplane by moving the discs through 90 degrees into the vertical position.

 He applied with Storey for UK Patent No. 3,249 on 7 February 1914 for a reversing rudder which was accepted on 4 February 1915; such that reversing motors or reversing gears could be dispensed with, and, in some cases, also an ordinary rudder.
 Most of the experimental work was carried out at the boatyards of Borwick & Sons.
 It comprised two rudders, port and starboard, each of which was a half-cylinder.
 The halves of the rudder could be partially rotated, either together or independently, by means of concentric shafts.
 The unidirectional propeller rotated within the rudders, thus containing the slipstream.
 So, boats could be brought to a sudden stop or have extreme manoeuvrability.